centiservice/mats3_site/_docs/C-patterns-01-work-queues.md

 make a solution where a job that "came home" to mark the job as "DONE" would trigger the job issuer.
 You could thus tune the concurrency and speed of execution versus system load and responsiveness for other concurrent work.

-You could make a solution whereby you could tune the numbers runtime, and also make a function whereby you can stop the job issuer runtime, so that you'd have a "stop the world!" button if needed: If you realize that there is a problem, you would have a way to reduce the mess and resulting clean up.
+You could make a solution whereby you can tune the numbers runtime, and also make a function whereby you can stop the job issuer runtime.
+You'd then have a "stop the world!" button if needed: If you realize that there is a problem, you would have a way to reduce the mess and resulting clean up.

 Such runtime tuning will be nice in the future, when you for the first time set your rather heavily refactored